 This is a great way to pre-assess what your students already know about a subject or a fun way to assess your students after you have taught a subject.

-It also one of the best ways to review objectives that you have been teaching.
+It is also one of the best ways to review objectives.

 Sometimes I like having the students play Scoot and then gather them on the carpet to go over answers together.